No. The better model is usually not replacement.

 The better role is to work with your current booking setup and reduce the phone leakage your software was never meant to solve by itself.

-CTA: Works with your current booking setup
+Works with your current booking setup

 FAQ